-Self-calibration.
-In this phase, the relative positions and orientations of the radars are obtained from the trajectories of targets of opportunity (see Section IV-A).
-The steps are:
+In this phase, the relative positions and orientations of the radars are obtained from the trajectories of targets of opportunity (see Section IV-C).
+The steps are as follows.

-- 1) Time alignment.
-A time alignment between the trajectories from radar 1 and the trajectories from radar s is sought, by minimizing the distance between the trajectories' timestamps (see Section IV-A.1). - 2) Track association.
-Using the time alignment from point 1), we solve the problem in Eq.
-(3) for all the trajectory pairs and compute a corresponding association cost matrix.
-Using the cost matrix, the best associations between track pairs are computed (see Section IV-A.2).

-- 3) Masking.
-When estimating the roto-translation parameters at point 4), multiple track pairs will be used all together.
-To avoid that possibly wrong associations spoil the final results, all possible subsets of the best associations from point 2) are considered through a masking operation and a new association cost is computed using all the trajectories in each subset.
-In the end, the subset giving the lowest cost will be selected for the final parameters estimation in point 4) (see Section IV-A.3). - 4) Radar calibration.
-All the track pairs from point 3) are stacked together and used to set up a rigid transformation problem as in Eq.
-(3) that provides the final position and orientation estimates for the radar (see Section IV-A.4).
+- Time Alignment: A time alignment between the trajectories from radar 1 and the trajectories from radar s is sought, by minimizing the distance between the trajectories' timestamps (see Section IV-C1). - Track Association: Using the time alignment from point 1), we solve the problem in (3) for all the trajectory pairs and compute a corresponding association cost matrix.
+Using the cost matrix, the best associations between track pairs are computed (see Section IV-C2). - 3) Masking: When estimating the roto-translation parameters at point 4), multiple track pairs will be used all together.
+To avoid possibly wrong associations spoiling the final results, all possible subsets of the best associations from point 2) are considered through a masking operation, and a new association cost is computed using all the trajectories in each subset.
+In the end, the subset giving the lowest cost will be selected for the final parameters estimation in point 4) (see Section IV-C3). - Radar Calibration: All the track pairs from point 3) are stacked together and used to set up a rigid transformation problem as in (3) that provides the final position and orientation estimates for the radar (see Section IV-C4).